 1. What’s a credit score?

 A credit score is a three-digit indication to potential lenders of your ability to repay money you borrow.
-The FICO score is the most widely used, ranges from 300 (womp) to 850 (rock star) and is calculated based on five factors: payment history, credit-utilization ratio, length of credit history, the mix of credit types in use and number of credit inquiries.
+The FICO score is the most widely used, ranging from 300 (womp) to 850 (rock star) and is calculated based on five factors: payment history, credit-utilization ratio, length of credit history, the mix of credit types in use and number of credit inquiries.

 2. What’s a good credit score, and why is it important?